-You can also arrange a birth discussion or birth afterthoughts session at any time after your birth.
+You can also arrange a birth discussion or birth afterthoughts session after the final community midwife appointment if you have further need for discussion (or if, when it was offered, it was too soon for you).
 This will give you the opportunity to go through your notes with a midwife, so that you can fully understand what has happened and ask any questions.
 If needed, you’ll be given information on accessing further support.

 To arrange a session: